dmfay/massive-js/README.md

 The goal with this API is expressiveness and terseness - allowing you to think as little as possible about accessing your data.

+Massive looks for a primary key in order to enable simpler writes, and ignores tables without primary keys.
+The only exception is foreign tables, which cannot have primary keys.

 ## Full Text Search Built In

 If you need to query a table or a document store using Postgres' built-in Full Text Indexing, you certainly can.
 Just use `search` or `searchDoc` and we'll build the index on the fly: